jgfntu/SimpleAV/README.md

 SimpleAV aims on simplifing your job on decoding videos.
 It's released under WTFPL v2.

-Current version is 0.1.1, tested with libav v0.7.6 under Mac OS 10.7.
+Current version is 0.1.2, tested with libav v0.7.6 under Mac OS 10.7.
 SimpleAV was created under Linux; so I will make sure it works under Linux later.

 The next minor version may features:

-- precise seeking
 - correct down-mixing

 Start with "saplayer-old.c" if you are interested. :-P